yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 ![Picture of the build-in visualization of Galaxy of an aligned Polio 1 genome.](../../images/mafft_varvamp_training/aligned_Polio1_sequence128-142.png "Visualization of the aligned Polio 1 genome through Galaxy build-in view.
 Options for customization or better analysis on top.
 Shown are sequence 128-142 at position 1346-1394 with few differences.")

-With this alignment, we prepared our input Poliovirus 1 genomes for VarVAMP and are now ready to design our primers.
-However, before we get to the primer design section with VarVAMP, we have a few simple questions for you.
+With this alignment, we prepared our input Poliovirus 1 genomes for varVAMP and are now ready to design our primers.
+However, before we get to the primer design section with varVAMP, we have a few simple questions for you.

 > <question-title></question-title>
 >